NCAR/dash-cisl-prod/README.md

 ## License

-The license to use the data in this repository is described by the UCAR Data Use License:  https://www.ucar.edu/terms-of-use/data
+The license to use the files in this repository is described by the UCAR License:  https://www.ucar.edu/terms-of-use/